BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 It seems he dodged "do what makes you money or do what you're passionate about" by doing both.
 He completed both degrees in 1926.
 He received his PhD in mathematics Summa Cum Laude, with minors in experimental physics and chemistry.
-He then completed his Habilitation, which is like a European postdoc, which qualifyied him to be a university professor.<sup>1</sup>
+He then completed his Habilitation, which is like a European postdoc, which qualified him to be a university professor.<sup>1</sup>
 </p>

 <hr/>